The Illusion of Thinking Isn’t the Threat. The Absence of Judgment Is.

 The Only AI Question That Matters Now

-Not when the prompt is clean.
+Not “what does the prompt say?”

-Most teams can’t answer that.
+Most teams today can’t answer that consistently.

 You Don’t Need Smarter AI.

-You Need Cognition That Can’t Drift.
+You Need Action Governance That Can’t Drift.

 Superintelligence may still be years away.